 In this post, we’re going to be revealing some tips on the proper steps and mindset for undertaking the daunting task of your auto restoration.

 Sometimes the financial burdens can multiply, especially if you don’t follow a step by step process.
-The process that I list out here keep you from redoing things and not finishing steps and from creating waste.
+The process that I list out here keeps you from redoing things and not finishing steps and creating waste.

-These classic and muscle car restoration projects can be huge – exceeding 2,500 man hours.
-The last thing you want to do is to do processes out of order and add 500+ hours to a job unnecessarily.
+These classic and muscle car restoration projects can be extreme – exceeding 2,500 work hours.
+The last thing you want to do is do processes out of order and add 500+ hours to a job unnecessarily.